AmadeusITGroup/ngx-prefetch/README.md

   If this is not the case, you can configure the full path of the resources that will be prefetched (ex: https://my-web-app.com/path/to/my-app/).
   It is also possible to set this value at runtime.
 Instead of setting it in the Builder's options, you can search for `{STATICS_FULL_PATH}` and replace it on the server side in order to inject a path.

   - `localizationPattern` Pattern for the relative path of the localization file.
-By default, the pattern corresponds to the JSON file in a folder called localizations: `"/localizations/${language}.json"`.
+By default, the pattern corresponds to the JSON file in a folder called localizations: `"localizations/${language}.json"`.
   If the localization pattern contains the `${language}` variable, the language value must be set (as explained [here](docs/HOW_IT_WORKS.md#localization)), and it will be replaced by the server.

+  - `fallbackLocalesMap` Mapping of fallback locales (only available if there is dynamic content in the application), in case the localization file of the input language cannot be found.
+  First, a search for an exact match of the input language will be done in the `fallbackLocalesMap`.
+If not found and the input language parameter is of type locale, a search for the shortened version of the locale (for example, search for `en` if the input language is `en-GB`) will be done.
+If this is not found either, a search for the default locale `*` will be searched for.
+If none of these are found within the dynamic content files, the localization file will not be prefetched.
+  You can find a detailed example [below](README.md#example-of-fallback-locale).

 ### Example of full configuration